Genivia/ugrep/README.md

     FIXME.*
     END

-To display XML element and attribute tags in an XML file, exluding tags that are placed in (multi-line) comments:
+To display XML element and attribute tags in an XML file, excluding tags that are placed in (multi-line) comments:

     ugrep -o -f xml/tags -f xml/zap_comments myfile.xml